billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

 calling other programs, dealing with files, and exiting have to be handled by the operating system through system calls.
-When you make a system call, which we will do shortly, the system call number has to be loaded into FIXMEAMPeax-indexed; (for a complete listing of system calls and their numbers, see :ref:`syscallap`).
+When you make a system call, which we will do shortly, the system call number has to be loaded into %eax; (for a complete listing of system calls and their numbers, see :ref:`syscallap`).
 Depending on the system call, other registers may have to have values in them as well.
 Note that system calls is not the only use or even the main use of registers.
 It